 Without it, you’d be in trouble.
-So what is the purpose of earwax, and why do our ears get blocked?
+So what is the purpose of earwax, and why do ears get clogged?

 Read on to find out everything you need to know about earwax and how to tell when you should see a professional about it.

 Earwax, or cerumen, is still a widely misunderstood substance.
-Our bodies excrete a lot of unpleasant stuff, but earwax, though it may fit the bill, actually has many benefits to your ears’ overall health.
+Our bodies excrete some icky stuff, but earwax, though it may fit the bill, actually has many benefits to your ears’ overall health.

 But what is earwax made out of?
 And how is earwax formed?

 Primarily, it consists of sweat, oil, dead skin cells, and dirt.
 These ingredients come together and form a layer of waxy residue around the ear canal.

 It can be dark brown, yellow, even white and flaky.
 Wet earwax is more commonly found in Caucasians and Africans.
 Native Americans, Pacific Islanders, and Asians tend to have more dry earwax.